PUNJAB NORTH (Lahore, Rawalpindi, Faisalabad) Dec 21-28, 2021

 Anarkali Bazaar.
 Bazaars in Pakistan are long rows of shops on a pedestrian street but they still have many motorcycles.
 Most shops are clothing.

 Lahore Museum.
-Founded in 1865 at a smaller location and opened in 1894 at its current location during the British colonial period, Lahore Museum is one of Pakistan’s most visited museums.
+Founded in 1865 at a smaller location and opened in 1894 at its current location during the British colonial period, the Lahore Museum is one of Pakistan’s most visited museums.
 The museum houses an extensive collection of Buddhist art from the ancient Indo-Greek and Gandhara kingdoms.
 It also has collections from the Mughal Empire, Sikh Empire, and the British Empire in India.
 The Fasting Buddha, dating from the Gandhara period, is one of the museum’s most prized and celebrated objects.
 The ceiling of the entrance hall features a large mural by Pakistani artist Sadequain who originally made the mural in 1972 and 1973.

 The museum also contains fine specimens of Mughal and Sikh carved woodwork and has a large collection of paintings dating back to the British period.
-The collection also includes musical instruments, ancient jewelry, textiles, pottery, and armory, as well as some Tibetan and Nepalese work on display.
+The collection also includes musical instruments, ancient jewelry, textiles, pottery, and armoury, as well as some Tibetan and Nepalese work on display.
 The museum displays archaeological materials from Bronze Age (Indus Valley Civilization) to the medieval era Hindu Shahi period.
 It has one of the largest collections of archaeology, history, arts, fine arts, applied arts, ethnology, and craft objects in Pakistan.
 There is also a photo gallery dedicated to the emergence of Pakistan as an independent state.
 1000 PR for foreigners, 50 for locals

 Fakir Khana is a private museum and house owned by the Fakir family.
 Fakhir Khana contains over 20,000 objects and is the largest privately-owned museum in South Asia.